 A court does not have authority to void a prenuptial agreement in Florida simply because it’s an unfair deal.
 See Castro v.
 Castro & Kuchera v.
 Kuchera.
 An agreement cannot be voided solely because in hindsight, it represents a bad deal for the spouse.
 However, an agreement that is unfair on its face will create a presumption that there was not full disclosure.

 Usually, the party seeking to enforce the agreement will then have the burden of proving full disclosure was provided to the spouse challenging the agreement.
 If the presumption is not rebuffed by evidence, the prenuptial agreement may be voided in its entirety or limited to specific provisions.
 However, if there is sufficient evidence to refute the presumption of lack of disclosure, the agreement will be enforceable, regardless of how unfair the terms of the agreement are.
 Thus, it is highly recommended you retain a Tampa divorce lawyer to assist with preparing the prenuptial agreement in Florida to make sure it will hold up to judicial scrutiny.

 Tampa Divorce Law Firm

-Regardless, if you are trying to enforce a prenuptial agreement or void an agreement, Florida Law Advisers, P.A. may be able to help.
+Regardless, if you are trying to enforce a prenuptial agreement or void an agreement, Florida Law Advisers, P.A. can help.
 Our divorce lawyers in Tampa have years of experience in drafting and challenging prenuptial agreements in Florida.
-Every prenuptial agreement in Florida is different, and our vast experience allows us to cater our services to a client’s individual needs.
+Every case is different, and our vast experience allows us to cater our services to a client’s individual needs.
 To speak with a Tampa divorce lawyer at our firm call us today at 800 990 7763.